 SUSPENSION REPAIR IN SAN RAMON, CA

-For the past four decades, we have been helping customers improve and repair their suspension systems.
+For the past five decades, we have been helping customers improve and repair their suspension systems.
 We can help you identify the problem with your suspension, determining whether you need repairs or replacements.
 If you want to improve or upgrade the performance of your vehicle suspension or install a lift or lowering kit on your vehicle, Walt’s Danville Services is ready to help.

 ENJOYING A SMOOTHER RIDE

 Most people don’t even realize when their suspension is no longer effective.
 The purpose of a car suspension is to maximize the friction between the tires and the road surface, providing you with better steering.
 This should allow good handling of your car and comfort for all of your passengers.
 The suspension is part of the chassis, which makes up the systems located beneath the car’s body.